EoinGeo/Jaeira/People/Groups/Religions/Aescarite Legions/Caduntian Legion/Caduntian Legion.md

 -------------------------------------------------

 The Caduntian legion are paladins of the Twin Gods, [[Selendra | Selendra,Goddess of Love]] and [[Morana | Morana, Goddess of Natural Balance]], well regarded in all realms of the continent, to deny a Caduntian Pair entry, is to invite bad omen upon all that which is in your domain or possession.
+The Caduntian Legion were the original [[Aescarite Legion]], before [[The Foundation]]

 ## Caduntian training